Student Impact Grants

 Presented to: Sofia Ahmed, Leticia Donahue, Renee Duniven, and Jennifer Luebbers at Condit Elementary School

-Funding will support the purchase of books that feature messages of diversity, equity, and inclusion to be used to stimulate discussions on these topics in 6th grade classrooms.
+Funding supported the purchase of books that feature messages of diversity, equity, and inclusion to be used to stimulate discussions on these topics in 6th grade classrooms.

 Learning in Virtual Reality – $750